GerHobbelt/ckeditor-dev/README.md

 ### Testing Environment

-Read more how to set up the environment and execute tests in the [CKEditor Testing Environment](http://docs.ckeditor.com/#!/guide/dev_tests) guide.
+Read more on how to set up the environment and execute tests in the [CKEditor Testing Environment](http://docs.ckeditor.com/#!/guide/dev_tests) guide.

 ### License

 Licensed under the GPL, LGPL and MPL licenses, at your choice.

-For full details about license, please check the LICENSE.md file.
+For full details about the license, please check the LICENSE.md file.